TanjiroSan/Eternity-Privacy-Policy/Privacy Policy.md

 #### 1. It stores server IDs for settings and data because:
 - Without those most of the bot functions wouldn't be functional.

-#### 2. It stores server IDs and user IDs for blacklist because:
+#### 2. It stores server IDs for blacklist purpose because:
-- We need to prevent people/servers that abuse the bot, break bot rules.
+- We need to prevent servers that abuse the bot, break bot rules.

 ## 5. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
 What should I do?